neoforged/Documentation/docs/datastorage/capabilities.md

 - `Capabilities.FluidHandler.BLOCK`: automation-accessible fluid inventory of a block.
 - `Capabilities.FluidHandler.ENTITY`: fluid inventory of an entity.
 - `Capabilities.FluidHandler.ITEM`: fluid inventory of an item stack.
+This capability is of the special `IFluidHandlerItem` type due to the way buckets hold fluids.

 `IEnergyStorage` exposes an interface for handling energy containers.
 It is based on the RedstoneFlux API by TeamCoFH.
 The capabilities of type `IEnergyStorage` are:
 - `Capabilities.EnergyStorage.BLOCK`: energy contained inside a block.